-SummaryDream makers – Meet a sampling of the Seton Home Study School of 2018 and discover how the flexibility of homeschooling provided the opportunity to excel scholastically but to realize their dreams as well.
+SummaryDream makers – Meet a sampling of the Seton Home Study School Class of 2018 and discover how the flexibility of homeschooling provided the opportunity to excel scholastically and to realize their dreams as well.

 One of the great advantages of homeschooling is, of course, your freedom to chase your dreams outside of academics.

 A flexible schedule allows some of you to practice such arts as ballet, painting, or acting, to participate in sports like swimming, martial arts, and track, to serve at church or in the community, and to hold down a part-time job.

 This year’s Seton commencement program contained a section titled “About Our Graduates,” which offered short biographies of the graduates.
 Here we find young men and women embarked on all sorts of adventures.

 Some are off to colleges across the country; others intend to join the military or ROTC; still others have plans to work.
 Here as well among these graduates we discover a vast range of interests developed while homeschooling: piano and violin, fencing and water polo, dance and writing, Scouts and 4-H, and much more.

 Let’s meet a few of these students.

 About Our Graduates